 5.The flame is then moved forward with the blue tip of the flame nearly touching the steel.
-The focus of heat should now be on the joint, as the flame is slowly moved backwards and forwards along it.
-The joint will eventually become so hot that it becomes red in colour.
+The focus of heat should now be on the joint or the sections of steel being joined, as the flame is slowly moved backwards and forwards along it.
+The joint/steel will eventually become so hot that it becomes red in colour.

 6. A brazing rod (copper-zinc alloy) is then pushed gently against the joint and if the temperature is right the end of the rod will melt and begin to run along the joint.
 The rod is fed into the joint until a brazed joint is complete.

 The steel is allowed to cool slowly.
 If cooled quickly, such as quenching in water, the joint can crack or become distorted.

 The image below shows how the copper-zinc alloy (brazing rod) forms a joint between the two pieces of steel.

 Using a brazing hearth and soldering/brazing is potentially dangerous as high temperatures are reached.
 Serious burns can result if safety procedures are ignored.